ycheng14799/PaperUtility/README.md

 For the attributes we now have results for, we relied on two quality check mechanisms:
 1. Including duplicate questions
 2. Asking for a comparison between a product from our set of 12 and tissues We ended up rejecting about 37% of the completed assignments we received.
-(1) was helpful.
-(2) we quickly realized could be highly subjective.
+1.was helpful.
+2. we quickly realized could be highly subjective.

 For the remaining 6 attributes, perhaps we could only use duplicate questions.